hamishivi/automated-instruction-selection/README.md

 This will put a file called `top_10k.json` at `<previous_output_path>`, and then you can train on it!
 You can also use the pickle files for analysing files.

+### Evaluation

+To evaluate internally at Ai2, just run `./shell_scripts/eval/eval_beaker.sh <model_name> <beaker dataset id>`.
+To run evaluations on their own, just take a look at the same script, and run the same commands without the gantry stuff.

 ### Analysis

 Generally, analysis scripts live in `scripts`.
 These are undocumented unless Hamish decides to write more about them.
 I also have a tonne of old scripts from a previous version of this project in `scripts/old`.